LPR camera at front entrance.

 These specialized cameras have several drawbacks, but the expensive cost of purchasing and maintaining them is one of the most pressing concerns.
 Luckily, there are a couple of viable alternatives that can streamline vehicle access at your building.

-Video intercoms and vehicle readers with windshield stickers are both great options to consider.
+More specifically, ButterflyMX vehicle readers with windshield stickers and video intercoms are both great options to consider.

 Vehicle readers and windshield stickers

-A vehicle tag reading system works by scanning the sticker when someone pulls up to your gated entrance.
-Best of all, the driver doesn’t have to fumble for their key fob or roll down their window to gain access.
+Vehicle tag reading systems work by scanning the sticker when someone pulls up to your gated entrance.
+Best of all, the driver doesn’t have to fumble for their credentials or roll down their window to gain access.

 if you need a vehicle access control solution, try ButterflyMX